-DESCRIPTION OF THE 2022 SERIES C-1 BONDS
+DESCRIPTION OF THE 2023 SERIES A-1 BONDS AND 2022 SERIES G BONDS

-The 2022 Series C-1 Bonds will bear interest at fixed rates to maturity or to the date, if any, on which the 2022 Series C-1 Bonds are purchased upon mandatory tender at the option of the Corporation.
-The 2022 Series C-1 Bonds will mature on the dates and in the amounts set forth on the inside cover pages of this Official Statement.
-The Bank of New York Mellon is the Trustee for the Bonds, including the 2022 Series C-1 Bonds.
+The 2023 Series A-1 Bonds and the 2022 Series G Bonds (referred to collectively in this section as the "2023 Series A-1/2022 Series G Bonds") will bear interest at fixed rates to maturity or to the date, if any, on which the 2023 Series A-1/2022 Series G Bonds are purchased upon mandatory tender at the option of the Corporation.
+The 2023 Series A-1/2022 Series G Bonds will mature on the dates and in the amounts set forth on the inside cover pages of this Official Statement.
+The Bank of New York Mellon is the Trustee for the Bonds, including the 2023 Series A-1/2022 Series G Bonds.

-The 2022 Series C-1 Bonds will be dated the date of delivery thereof and will be issued as fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
-Interest on the 2022 Series C-1 Bonds will accrue from their dated date and be payable on May 1 and November 1 in each year, commencing November 1, 2022, and on any redemption date or mandatory tender date, at the rates per annum set forth on the inside cover pages of this Official Statement.
-Interest on the 2022 Series C-1 Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.
+The 2023 Series A-1/2022 Series G Bonds will be dated the date of delivery thereof and will be issued as fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
+Interest on the 2023 Series A-1/2022 Series G Bonds will accrue from their dated date and be payable on May 1 and November 1 in each year, commencing [November 1, 2023], and on any redemption date or mandatory tender date, at the rates per annum set forth on the inside cover pages of this Official Statement.
+Interest on the 2023 Series A-1/2022 Series G Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.

-The 2022 Series C-1 Bonds are subject to optional redemption or mandatory tender at the option of the Corporation, special optional redemption or special mandatory tender at the option of the Corporation and sinking fund redemption prior to maturity, as described below.
+The 2023 Series A-1/2022 Series G Bonds are subject to optional redemption or mandatory tender at the option of the Corporation, special optional redemption or special mandatory tender at the option of the Corporation and sinking fund redemption prior to maturity, as described below.

-This Official Statement in general describes the 2022 Series C-1 Bonds only prior to the date, if any, on which the 2022 Series C-1 Bonds are purchased upon mandatory tender at the option of the Corporation.
+This Official Statement in general describes the 2023 Series A-1/2022 Series G Bonds only prior to the date, if any, on which the 2023 Series A-1/2022 Series G Bonds are purchased upon mandatory tender at the option of the Corporation.

-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2022 Series C-1 Bonds
+Optional Redemption or Mandatory Tender at the Option of the Corporation of 2023 Series A-1/2022 Series G Bonds

-The 2022 Series C-1 Bonds are subject to redemption or mandatory tender for purchase, at the option of the Corporation, in whole or in part, from any source, at any time prior to maturity on or after [], at a Redemption Price or Purchase Price, as applicable, equal to one hundred percent (100%) of the principal amount of the 2022 Series C-1 Bonds or portions thereof to be so redeemed or purchased, plus accrued interest to the Redemption Date or purchase date.
+The 2023 Series A-1/2022 Series G Bonds are subject to redemption or mandatory tender for purchase, at the option of the Corporation, in whole or in part, from any source, at any time prior to maturity on or after [], at a Redemption Price or Purchase Price, as applicable, equal to one hundred percent (100%) of the principal amount of the 2023 Series A-1/2022 Series G Bonds or portions thereof to be so redeemed or purchased, plus accrued interest to the Redemption Date or purchase date.

-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2022 Series C-1 Bonds
+Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2023 Series A-1/2022 Series G Bonds